privacyint/website-guides/guide-steps/chrome-ublock-origin.md

 <!-- over which you have no control.
 As such, when browsing the web, it is critical -->
 <!-- to block these services from communicating with our browser.  -->

-uBlock Origin is a general purpose blocker for web browsers that by default blocks ads, trackers, and malware sites.
-We highly recommend it because it's fast and user-friendly, has good defaults with impeccable results, and, unlike many others (which we advise **against**), does not collect nor process user data of any kind.

-In this guide, you'll learn how to install uBlock Origin on Chrome to block malicious ads, trackers, and websites.
+uBlock Origin is a general purpose blocker for web browsers that blocks ads, trackers, and malware sites by default.
+In this guide, you'll learn how to install uBlock Origin on Chrome (and its derivates, e.g. Edge, Opera, Chromium, Brave, etc.).

 # Body #